CBN (AM)

 CBN (640 kHz) is a public AM radio station in St. John's, Newfoundland and Labrador, Canada.
 It carries a news, talk and information format and is the local Radio One station of the Canadian Broadcasting Corporation.

-CBN is powered at 10,000 watts, and is a Class A station broadcasting on a clear-channel frequency, shared with KFI in Los Angeles, the dominant station on 640 AM.
+CBN transmits 10,000 watts, and is a Class A station broadcasting on a clear-channel frequency, shared with KFI in Los Angeles, the dominant station on 640 kHz.
 CBN uses a non-directional antenna located off Thorburn Road near Exit 44 of the Outer Ring Road on the Trans-Canada Highway.
 With its non-directional signal and low dial frequency, CBN can be heard by day around most of Southeastern Newfoundland.
 At night, it can be picked up across much of the eastern half of North America with a good radio, but is strongest in Atlantic Canada and Eastern Quebec.

-CBN programming is also heard in St. John's on CBN-1-FM at 88.5 MHz.
+CBN programming is also heard in St. John's on CBN-1-FM on 88.5 MHz.
 For listeners who have trouble picking up CBN 640's signal clearly in the downtown area, this "nested rebroadcaster" provides an alternative.
 CBN-1-FM has an effective radiated power (ERP) of 3,162 watts.
-This station is not to be confused with CBN-FM at 106.9 MHz, which carries the CBC Music network, or its rebroadcaster CBN-FM-1 at 90.7 MHz in Grand Falls-Windsor.
+This station is not to be confused with CBN-FM on 106.9 MHz, which carries the CBC Music network, or its rebroadcaster CBN-FM-1 on 90.7 MHz in Grand Falls-Windsor.

 History

-The station began broadcasting at 8 p.m. on November 14, 1932 as VONF (Voice Of NewFoundland), broadcasting at 1195 kHz, and was owned and operated by the Dominion Broadcasting Company, a subsidiary of the Avalon Telephone Company (a predecessor of Bell Aliant).
+The station began broadcasting at 8 p.m. on November 14, 1932 as VONF (Voice Of NewFoundland), broadcasting on 1195 kHz, and was owned and operated by the Dominion Broadcasting Company, a subsidiary of the Avalon Telephone Company (a predecessor of Bell Aliant).
 In 1934, it merged with a former competitor, VOGY 840, which had also launched in 1932.
 The VONF call sign was retained.

 On March 13, 1939, the Dominion Broadcasting Company was absorbed by the Broadcasting Corporation of Newfoundland, the pre-Confederation public broadcaster, as its first radio station.
-The frequency was eventually changed to its current 640 AM.
+The frequency was eventually changed to its current 640 kHz.

 BCN was absorbed by the CBC on March 31, 1949 when Newfoundland joined Canada.
 The call sign was then changed to CBN.

-CBN used to operate 10,000-watt rebroadcaster CBNM in Marystown on 740 AM (previously 570), but this station was converted to 90.3 FM in the 1980s.
+CBN used to operate 10,000-watt AM rebroadcaster CBNM in Marystown on 740 kHz (previously 570); however, this station converted to the FM band on 90.3 MHz in the 1980s.

-CBN is currently the largest Radio One station in eastern Canada that is still located on the AM band, along with CBY in Corner Brook, which also operates at 10,000 watts and has clear channel designation.
+CBN is currently the largest Radio One station in eastern Canada that is still located on the AM band, along with CBY in Corner Brook, which also operates with 10,000 watts and has clear channel designation.

 Until April 27, 2007, CBN's operations were located on 342 Duckworth Street.
 Those operations are currently located on 95 University Avenue, where the television operations are also based.